-A Roth IRA helps you manage your tax bill because withdrawals, including all earnings, may be taxfree.
+A Roth IRA helps you manage your tax bill because withdrawals, including all earnings, may be tax-free.
 This can help offset withdrawals of traditional employer plan and 457 assets which will be subject to taxes.
-And it may help minimize taxation of Social Security benefits or surcharges on Medicare premiums.
+A Roth IRA may also help minimize taxation of Social Security benefits or surcharges on Medicare premiums.